plankst/prege-plugin/README.md

 *Collect is left enabled.*

 ### Wasn't this called "Rune Man"?
 Yes.
-The name was reverted to stay true to its roots.
+The name and icon was reverted to stay true to its roots.